GiovanniNoe02/From-Body-Responses-to-Stress-Recognition-An-Explainable-Wearable-ML-Framework/README.md

-# Stress Detection from Physiological Signals using WESAD
+# From Bodily Responses to Stress Recognition: An Explainable Wearable ML Framework

 ## Authors